KKV9/compress.yazi/README.md

 - The file extension **must** match a supported type.
 - The required compression tool **must** be installed and in your `PATH` (7zip/rar etc.).
+- If no extention is provided, the default extention (zip) will be appended automatically.

 ---